-When a homeowner dies, their estate needs to be valued.
-This enables the executor to act on the deceased’s wishes as outlined in their Will, and it applies even if the property isn’t being sold.
+When a homeowner dies their estate needs to be valued as part of their estate.
+This enables the executor to act on the dead person’s wishes as outlined in their will, and it applies even if the property isn’t being sold.

 For probate purposes, the value is defined as what the property could reasonably be expected to fetch on the open market on the day of the owner’s death.
 This means any offers from people prepared to pay ‘over the odds’ to buy it can be discounted.

 More realistic indicators such as any recent house sales of similar properties in the area can be used as a guide.
-However, the best way to establish the value is to use Chartered Surveyors like Maunder Taylor, who operate in London and Hertfordshire.
+However, the best way to establish the value is to use chartered surveyors like Maunder Taylor, who operate in North London and Hertfordshire.
 We will be able to establish an accurate figure even if the house is unique, due to its size, construction or location.

-Once the probate value is established, then HMRC can calculate how much Inheritance Tax needs to be paid.
+Once the probate valuation is established, then HMRC can calculate how much inheritance tax needs to be paid.

-Sometimes personal or commercial disputes which end up in Court require a property valuation.
-For example, if a couple are divorcing or splitting up, the Court need a valuation to determine how the assets should be divided up.
-Litigation is also carried out for business reasons – if one partner wants to buy out another’s interest in a company or a property, you may need a professional valuation to determine the value of any premises.
+Sometimes personal or commercial disputes which end up in the courts require a property valuation.
+For example, if a couple are divorcing, or splitting up, the courts need to valuation to determine how the assets should be divided up.
+Litigation is also carried out for business reasons – if one partner wants to buy out another’s interest in a company, you may need a professional valuation to determine the value of any premises.

-Although we always prefer to settle disputes by negotiation, we can supply independent expert property valuations for use in a Court or Tribunal hearing.
-We are highly experienced in providing expert valuation reports, and we have given evidence either in person or in writing on many occasions.
+Although we always prefer to settle disputes by negotiation, we can supply independent property valuations directly to the court, tribunal or hearing.
+We are also highly experienced in offering expert witness valuations, and we have given evidence either in person or in writing on many occasions.